 - – Collected production test data

-- – Work with technical experts e.g. materials and product experts for other product ranges.
+- – Work with technical experts, for example, materials and product experts

 - Assessment of data